re-place/replace-app/Readme.md

   ```

-  - frontend won't be compiled and server anymore by Ktor, which is irrelevant in Dev, since we are using the angular dev server
+  - frontend won't be compiled and served anymore by Ktor, which is irrelevant in Dev, since we are using the angular dev server
+- You can execute `./gradlew ktlintCheck` and `./gradlew ktlintFormat` to check for backend formatting (alternatively ctrl + ctrl in intellij ot execute gradle commands)